Using Git, GitHub, and GitHub Classroom for Courses

 To issue the assignment to the students requires distributing the URL link created by GitHub Classroom to the students so they can “accept” the assignment.

-When each student clicks on the link, GitHub Classroom will create the student’s assignment repo (from the template you provided) in the Semester organization.
+- When each student clicks on the link, GitHub Classroom will create the student’s assignment repo (from the template you provided) in the GitHub Semester organization.

-If you are using an LMS for the course, instead of emailing the students the link, use the LMS to create an assignment to distribute the URL link created by GitHub Classroom.
+If you are using an the Canvas LMS for the course, create an assignment to distribute the URL link created by GitHub Classroom.

 Submission Type